 Continuous enrollment post-candidacy is required of all graduate students who were admitted to the Graduate School Autumn 2008 and after, or if a student admitted prior to Autumn Quarter 2008 does not enroll for two years and is reactivated after 2008.
-Enrollment of at least three graduate credits per semester is required for every semester of a student's candidacy (summer excluded) until graduation.
+Enrollment of no more than three graduate credits per semester is required for every semester of a student's candidacy (summer excluded) until graduation.
 See the Graduate School Handbook for more details about this policy.
-Specific questions about the continuous enrollment should be addressed to the GSC chair and Academic Program Coordinator.